Two new classes of exponential Runge-Kutta integrators for efficiently solving stiff systems or highly oscillatory problems: Numerical experiments

 \begin{problem} We first consider a stiff partial differential equation: Allen--Cahn equation.
 Allen--Cahn equation (see, e.g. \cite{Cox2002,Kassam2005}) is a reaction-diffusion equation of mathematical physics, given by

 with $\epsilon= 0.01$ and initial conditions

 We use a 32-point Chebyshev spectral method which yields a system of ordinary differential equations

-We apply the MATLAB function \emph{cheb} from \cite{Trefethen2000} for the grid generation and obtain the differentiation matrix $M$.
-It is noted that the differentiation matrix $M$ in this example is full.
+We apply the MATLAB function \emph{cheb} from \cite{Trefethen2000} for the grid generation and obtain the differentiation matrix $M$. { The form of this Chebyshev differentiation matrix is referred to Theorem 7 of Chapter 6 in \cite{Trefethen2000}.} It is noted that the differentiation matrix $M$ in this example is full.
 This system is integrated on $[0,1]$ with different stepsizes $h=1/2^k$ for $k=8,9,\ldots,13$.
 The global errors $GE:= \norm{U_{n}-U(t_n)}$ against the stepsizes and the CPU time are given in Figs. \ref{PP1-1} and \ref{PP1-2}, respectively.

 \end{problem}

 \begin{problem} Consider the following averaged system in wind-induced oscillation (see \cite{Mclachlan-98})

 where $\zeta \geq 0$ is a damping factor and $\lambda$ is a detuning parameter.
 We solve this system on $[0,10]$ with $h=1/2^k$ for $k=3,4,\ldots,8$.
 Figs. \ref{PP3-1} and \ref{PP3-2} display the global errors $GE$ against the stepsizes and the CPU time, respectively.